azagniotov/stubby4j/README.md

  -k,--keystore <arg>   Keystore file for enabling SSL.
  -l,--location <arg>   Hostname at which to bind stubby.
  -p,--password <arg>   Password for the provided keystore file.
- -s,--stub <arg>       Port for stub portal.
+ -s,--stubs <arg>      Port for stubs portal.
 Defaults to 8882.
 ```

 1. By default client (the request consumer) is running on port `8882`, while admin (system status) is running on port `8889`.